dajmcdon/canssip-epidata-2025/README.md

     ℹ Installed: epipredict 0.2.0.
     ℹ Required: epipredict == 0.1.0.

-## Getting help from our volunteers:
+## ✋ Getting help from our volunteers

 If you encounter any issues or would like assistance with setting things up, don’t hesitate to reach out.
 We have a fantastic group of volunteers